saimongh/EMT-Practical-Exam-Simulator/README.md

     ```
 4. Run the local server:
     ```bash
-    npm run dev  # (or npm start, depending on your setup)
+    npm run dev
     ```
-5. Open your browser to `http://localhost:3000` (or the port indicated in your terminal).](https://emt-practical-exam-simulator.vercel.app)
+5. Open your browser to `http://localhost:3000` (or the port indicated in your terminal).